kexiZeroing/simple-code-editor/README.md

 Inspired by the tutorial ["Build and Deploy a Cursor Clone"](https://www.youtube.com/watch?v=Xf9rHPNBMyQ), this project extracts and simplifies the frontend portion into a minimal POC demonstrating how to implement a browser-based code editor.

+> I used the original tutorial’s source code to generate documentation with Mintlify, which made it much easier to follow along and understand how everything works: https://kexizeroing-polaris.mintlify.app

 It is a lightweight, modern code editor built with Next.js and React, featuring a file explorer sidebar, a CodeMirror editor with syntax highlighting, a split-pane layout, and dark mode support.

 Note that it is frontend-only with no backend integration, which means all data is stored in browser memory and will be lost upon page refresh.